 A Control Fail relay is incorporated into controllers with the optional alarm board.
-This relay will change state if communication is lost between the alarm board and I/O board or I/O board and display.
+This relay will change state if the controller loses power (completely), or communication is lost between the alarm board and I/O board or I/O board and display.
+This relay will move from its normal state upon power up and booting of the controller and will remain in that configuration until communication is lost indicating a failed controller.